enter the endlessly inventive, surreal world of wes anderson inspired art

 James R. Eads, You Really Are Kind of "Fantastic", © 2016 Spoke Art Gallery

-The Wes Anderson Collection: Bad Dads by Spoke Art Gallery, out now on Abrams £18.99
+The Wes Anderson Collection: Bad Dads by Spoke Art Gallery is out now.

 Text Colin Crummy